jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 - native 2D and 3D viewing; and
 - minimize new windows and pop-ups, choosing layering instead.

+In terms of speed, we knew it was doable, thanks to Martin Weigert's [spimagine](https://github.com/maweigert/spimagine).

 When choosing a name, after playing around with some terrible acronyms, we instead decided to continue the theme of Pacific islands begun by Fiji (though Fiji itself is a spectacular recursive acronym, “Fiji Is Just ImageJ”).
 With so